jaehughes/IDPDocs/docs/assesment.md

 * Team Name and Management Structure
 * Approach for solving the problem
-* Robot Concept and diagram.  *This could be hand-drawn diagrams, CAD models or any format which conveys the approach and concept*
+* Robot Concept and diagram.  *This could be a prototype, hand-drawn diagrams, CAD models or any format which conveys the approach and concept*
 * Overall System Level Diagram.  *Detailing how the electronics, hardware and software interacts*
 * Electronics/Sensing.  *This could include circuit diagrams/block diagrams as to the approach*
 * Exploration and navigation algorithms